Variants¶

 for instance the

-and not the negation of at
+-twill always be treated as--terseand not the negation of atvariant

 beware that the negation prefix ~ when used as a separate word may trigger the tilde resolution of the currently running shell